dspasibenko/sencode/README.md

 The principle says - developers should be responsible for the source code development, the unit-tests for the source code and for metrics reported on the production dashboards for the application.
 The developers should define what kind of metrics should be collected to help them to resolve production questions easily.
 Defining the monitoring and supporting it  in a relevant state should be under the source code developers responsibility.

 ## §33.
 Interface and Implementation.
-Explicitly separate interfaces of the software components from their implementation.s
+Explicitly separate interfaces of the software components from their implementation.

 Every software component has an interface even if it is not declared explicitly.
 Because the implementation of the component can be changed more often than its interface, declare the interface and put dependencies on the interface instead of the implementation.
 Describe the interface and its contract in a form of the component documentations either as a part of the source code or as a documentation to you programing components.